adrian-heouairi/linux-setup/README.md

 # To do manually

-apt virtualbox: virtualbox-qt virtualbox-guest-additions-iso virtualbox-ext-pack sudo usermod -a -G vboxusers <username> # For USB
+apt virtualbox guest: virtualbox-guest-x11 # imwheel

-apt virtualbox guest: imwheel virtualbox-guest-x11
+snap: chromium drawio

-snap: chromium intellij-idea-community drawio
+snap --classic: intellij-idea-community pycharm-community

 use KWalletManager and set an empty Kwallet-password, thus preventing the need of entering a password to unlock a wallet.
 Simply do not enter a password on both fields in Change Password...
 This may however lead to unwanted (read/write) access to the user's wallet.
 Enabling Prompt when an application accesses a wallet under Access Control is highly recommended to prevent unwanted access to the wallet.